cyberark/conjur-oss-suite-release/README.md

 - Find out which version of Conjur to use, and which corresponding versions of the suite components are compatible with it

-If you're using Conjur OSS, we **strongly recommend** that you reference the latest suite release (link TBA) to determine which version of Conjur to use, and which corresponding versions of the suite are compatible with it.
+If you're using Conjur Open Source, we **strongly recommend** that you reference the latest suite release (link TBA) to determine which version of Conjur to use, and which corresponding versions of the suite are compatible with it.